damlagonulsuz/spotify-klonu-react/README.md

-You can visit app from here: https://spotify-klonu-hv7pwckk8-damlagonulsuz.vercel.app/
+You can visit website from here: https://spotify-klonu-hv7pwckk8-damlagonulsuz.vercel.app/

 # Getting Started with Create React App